Vanshaj14Mohan/E-Commerce-Data-Analysis/readme.md

 ### ✅ What’s Covered

 * 15 Business Questions
-* 2 Graphs per question for deeper insights
+* 2 Graphs per question for deeper insights, might be more in some questions.
 * Interactive visualizations using Plotly Express and Graph Objects

 ---